Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Anharmonicity

 The flexibility of this circuit is exemplified in Fig.~\ref{fig:squid} for different values of the SQUID inductance and inner flux.
-For $\Phi=0$ and $L/L_J=0$, the model is basically harmonic, and the circuit may be used as a tuneable resonator.
-However, as we increase the strength of the SQUID, $\phi^4$ terms become dominant, and the potential can become asymmetric, in closer resemblance with usual Morse potentials.
+For $\Phi=0$ and $L/L_J=0$, the model is essentially quadratic, and the circuit may be used just like a tunable resonator.
+However, as we increase the strength of the SQUID, the cubic and quartic terms become dominant and the potential becomes asymmetric, closely resembling the usual Morse potentials.

-This idea of anharmonic oscillators can be extended to a multi-mode circuit and also to the coupling terms between different variables in Eq.~\eqref{eq:emulator-H}.
-While scaling up this design to many modes becomes complicated and requires a careful crafting of the different fluxes, the fact is that, as we mentioned before, already a single-purpose emulator capable of reproducing molecules with a few anharmonic modes would surpass the computational capabilities of existing classical algorithms.
+This idea of anharmonic oscillators can be extended to a multimode circuit and also to the coupling terms between different resonators in Eq.~\eqref{eq:emulator-H}.
+While scaling up this design to many modes becomes complicated and requires a careful crafting of the different fluxes, the fact is that, as mentioned before, a single-purpose emulator capable of reproducing molecules with a few anharmonic modes would already surpass the computational capabilities of existing classical algorithms.

-As for the other considerations in this work, the addition of weak anharmonicities does not significantly modify the discussion on the quench times or the measurements.
-In the first case, we might have to verify that the quench time is shorter than the inverse of the anharmonic terms, $T_\text{sw} < 1/c_n \left\Vert C^{-1/2} \, \vc{V} \right\Vert^{n/2}$, extending the previous bounds.
-However, as in general $c_{3,4} \gg c_2$ we expect that the introduction of nonlinearities will not impose further constraints in the quench dynamics.
-In the case of the measurements, we can still rely on the leakage from the oscillators for measuring power.
-If this is not possible or desirable for a given setup, we may always resort to spectroscopic means to interrogate the resonator energies, as described in App.~\ref{app:measurement}.
+As for the rest of considerations in this work, the addition of weak anharmonicities does not significantly modify the discussion on the quench times or the measurements.
+In the first case, we might have to verify that the quench time is shorter than the inverse of the anharmonic terms, $T_\text{sw} < 1/c_n \left\vert \hat{C}^{-\left(1/2\right)} \, \vc{V} \right\vert^{n/2}$, extending the previous bounds.
+However, as, in general, $c_{3,4} \gg c_2$, we expect that the introduction of nonlinearities will not impose further constraints in the quantum quench's dynamics.
+In the case of the measurements, we may resort to spectroscopic means to interrogate the resonator energies, as described in Appendix~\ref{app:measurement}.